devendersharma-mset/python-selenium-hudl/README.md

 - Install all Python dependencies from requirements.txt
 - Check for Java (JRE) and attempt to auto-install it if missing
 - Check for the Allure commandline and attempt to auto-install it if missing
-- Check for Docker and attempt to auto-install it if missing
 - Auto-install Homebrew (macOS) or Scoop (Windows) if needed for dependency installation
 - Provide clear output and fallback/manual instructions if automation is not possible
 - Ensure your environment is ready for running tests and generating reports